-American College of Rheumatology (ACR): a professional association of more than 7,700 physicians, health professionals, and scientists worldwide.
+American College of Rheumatology (ACR): a professional association of more than 8,500 physicians, health professionals, researchers, medical students, and scientists worldwide.

 Anemia: a condition resulting from low red blood cell counts.

 Antibodies: special protein substances made by the body's white cells for defense against bacteria and other foreign substances.